3b1b-sh/Deep_learning_Dynamic_MRI_Reconstruction/README.md

 # Deep learning Dynamic MRI Reconstruction（ShanghaiTech BME1312 24 spring project1)

-**If you think the project is inspirational or interesting , please give it a star.**
+**If you think the project is inspirational or interesting, please give it a star.**

 ### 1. Accelerated Cine Imaging with Aliasing